leonschreuder/vim-grand/README.md

 [issue](https://github.com/meonlol/vim-grand/issues) and
 [pull](https://github.com/meonlol/vim-grand/pulls).

-By the way, the javacomplete paths importing could still use some tryout and tweaking.
-Hint, Hint.
-Wink, wink. \**Points to you, points to class*\*.

 License
 --------------------------------------------------------------------------------

 Copyright (c) Leon Moll.
 Distributed under the same terms as Vim itself.
 See `:help license`.